• Skip to primary navigation

 Pacific Northwest Pizza

 This pizza was inspired by one that I had while I was in the PNW on the Mount Baker scenic bypass Highway 542 in the beautiful state of Washington last summer.
 We stopped at Chair 9 after a hike up to artist point and Table Mountain, and I ordered the Mt.
 Ruth pizza.
-It’s a pizza loaded with pesto sauce, smoked salmon, roasted artichoke hearts, fresh tomato, and feta cheese.
+It’s loaded with pesto sauce, smoked salmon, roasted artichoke hearts, fresh tomato, and feta cheese.

 I posted a picture of the pizza on Facebook, and my friends just loved the idea.
 They wanted me to post a recipe!
 So, though I’m a little slow, here’s my version of that delicious pizza!
 The Best smoked salmon pizza recipe!